Head of Campus: Tanya McGaughey

-Mabuyag Island parents and community state that the Year 6 graduating students must possess: academics and student skills; be of good Christian character; as well as, display Mabuyag Island cultural pride.
+Mabuyag Island parents and community state that the Year 6 graduating students must: possess academic and student skills; be of good Christian character; as well as, display Mabuyag Island cultural pride.

-Parents and Community remain as first educators to the children of Mabuiag Island from Time Immemorial.
+Parents and Community remain as first educators to the children of Mabuyag Island from time immemorial.

-1872 Reverend A W Murray and William Wyatt Gill were the first LMS missionaries to visit Mabuiag in 1872.
+1872 Reverend A W Murray and William Wyatt Gill were the first LMS missionaries to visit Mabuyag in 1872.
 A mission settlement was established at Dabangai in the south east corner of Mabuiag.
-Two South Sea Islanders from Lifu, Waunaia and Gutacene were appointed as the first missionary teachers at Mabuiag.
+Two South Sea Islanders from Lifu, Waunaia and Gutacene were appointed as the first missionary teachers at Mabuyag.

-1877 In 1877, the mission settlement on Mabuiag was moved from Dabangai to Bau [Baawa] to improve access to the island’s supply of fresh water.
-Over time Bau became the administrative and residential centre of Mabuiag.
+1877 In 1877, the mission settlement on Mabuyag was moved from Dabangai to Bau [Baawa] to improve access to the island’s supply of fresh water.
+Over time Bau became the administrative and residential centre of Mabuyag.

-1985 Mabuiag Island State School was established on 29/01/1985.
+1985 Mabuyag Island State School was established on 29/01/1985.
 Locals can remember carrying school and classroom equipment from the old school site near the airport strip to the now site.

 2007 Mabuiag Island State School is amalgamated with 16 other schools in the Torres Strait to form Tagai State College.
-Mabuiag Island State School is now known as Mabuiag Island Campus as of 1/01/2007.
+Mabuiag Island State School was known as Mabuiag Island Campus as of 1/01/2007.
 In the Torres Strait, Mabuiag Island Campus is more familiarly known as Mabuygiw Ngurpay Lag.

-Mabuiag Island (also spelt Mabuyag) together with nearby Badu and Moa make up the west-central group of Torres Strait islands.
+Mabuyag Island (also spelt Mabuiag), together with nearby Badu Island and Moa Island, make up the west-central group of Torres Strait islands.

 Mabuyag Island features mounds of basaltic rocks, lightly vegetated and mostly well-watered.
 Like its closest neighbours (Moa and Badu Islands), Mabuyag is part of the old submerged land bridge that once connected Cape York to Papua New Guinea.